Tart cherries, also known as sour, dwarf or Montmorency cherries, have become increasingly popular over the last couple of years.

-In addition, several studies report that individuals with gout who consume fresh cherries or cherry juice concentrate daily are up to 50% less likely to suffer from an attack (, ).
-However, the total number of studies on this topic is limited and most are observational.
+In addition, several studies report that individuals with gout who consume fresh cherries or cherry juice concentrate daily are up to 50% less likely to suffer from an attack (

 Thus, it is difficult to determine whether the cherry juice is the cause of the reduced symptoms or whether people with fewer gout symptoms are more likely to use alternative treatments like cherry juice.

 Summary: Tart cherry juice's anti-inflammatory effects may help reduce symptoms of arthritis and gout.
 However, the effect seems small and more research is needed.